 A few years back, the Dallas school district came up with an ambitious plan to save failing schools.
 Accelerating Campus Excellence, or ACE, pours money and the best teachers and principals into struggling schools.
 With Fort Worth, Garland and Richardson borrowing the idea for their failing schools, can ACE work on a larger scale?

-In our Friday Conversation, KERA's Rick Holter talked with Dottie Smith, the managing director of the the Best in Class Coalition, which includes the education nonprofit Commit and the Communities Foundation of Texas.
+In our Friday Conversation, Dottie Smith talks about her new job as managing director of the the Best in Class Coalition, which includes the education nonprofit Commit and the Communities Foundation of Texas.

 Smith says failing schools share some common characteristics.